palagina00/ms-access-data-processor/README.md

 ---

-## 🌟 Поддержка
+## 🌟 Support

-Если проект оказался полезным, поставьте ⭐ на GitHub!
+If this project was helpful, please give it a ⭐ on GitHub!

 ---

 ## 📞 Contact & Support

-Есть вопросы или предложения?
+Have questions or suggestions?

 - 📧 **Email**: palagina00@gmail.com
 - 🐛 **Report Bug**: [Issues](../../issues)